RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Will Fortin.md

 - Kris: Interview, not able to finish
   - Had him do forms again, he had to correct some things, so I had him redo them again.
 He got it that time.
 That is all he has completed on the interview.
   - He commented that he didn't see the point of knowing how to do the forms so well because he felt that he can just look that stuff up, but wanted to focus more on jQuery and JavaScript.

+### 6/29/15
+- Kris: Interview, passed
+  - still strugged with callback functions, but got to it with some guidance. suggested that he do katas and say out loud what is happening on each line, then redo and keep that rotation.
+Also suggested re-doing projects that relate with the areas he is struggling.